openui/open-ui/README.md

 These two will iterate in a cyclic collaboration to define and develop standardized UI.
 Refer to the resources in each effort for more information.

+## Meetings

+To view the latest information on meetings and their minutes, please visit our [meetings](meetings/telecon/meetings.md) page.

 ## Contributing

 This repository is being used for work in the W3C Web Platform Incubator Community Group, governed by the [W3C Community License